-With so many places to visit and things to do in San Diego, Balboa Park is 1200 acre cultural park which is home to almost 16 museums and various performing art spaces, trails, and gardens, including the San Diego Zoo and other recreational attractions.
+With so many places to visit and things to do in San Diego, Balboa Park is a 1200 acre cultural park that is home to almost 16 museums and various performing art spaces, trails, and gardens, including the San Diego Zoo and other recreational attractions.
 That means everything in one place for those who wouldn’t want to take extra hassle in finding different places to visit in San Diego.

-If you are looking to cover Torrey Pine State and La Jolla Shores, Black’s Beach is arguably one of the best locations that are located in the vicinity of San Diego campus of University of California.
+If you are looking to cover Torrey Pine State and La Jolla Shores, Black’s Beach is arguably one of the best locations that are located in the vicinity of the San Diego campus of the University of California.
 The area is very famous among the surfers during the winter swells and quite famous among international tourists as San Diego’s nude beach.

-However, the surfers prefer main peaks over Glider port trail.
+However, the surfers prefer main peaks over the Glider port trail.
 In case you are not motivated enough for surfing you can pretty much head out to La Jolla or hike in Torrey Pines reserve.
 There are many interesting facts from the late 1940s and rich history of Black’s family who built premier Thoroughbred horse farm from the ground up.
 Sounds interesting?
 Add it to your list and explore the realms of Black’s Beach for this summer’s memory lane.

 Adding to your history notes, Gaslamp Quarter is a famous district in San Diego with its historically famous 16½ block neighborhood.
 It is also the site for various entertainment venues where they have scheduled festivals including Music Festival, Mardi Gras, ShamROCK and, also the St. Patrick’s Day.
 The district is one of the oldest neighborhoods in the district and also the best known.

-Gaslamp Quarter can get very interesting if you explore all the buildings and learn the history going way back to 1850s.
+Gaslamp Quarter can get very interesting if you explore all the buildings and learn the history going way back to the 1850s.
 There are guided tours across the district throughout the day and night.